|All Weld Programs Ed's Process Control Training Resources The Weld QA section Who is Ed Craig?||

 When looking at achieving extensive weld costs reduction, managers will find it's highly cost effective if they would first recognize their companies lack of MIG or Flux Cored weld process control expertise.
-Then spend a few dollars to educate all those involved in weld decisions.
+Then spend a few dollars to educate all those that influence the weld decisions.

 Dec.
 2013: Ford Motor company senior management and engineers announced they have decided to use large amounts of aluminum for the structural components in their F-150 trucks.
 The use of aluminum will reduce the truck weight by approx. 700 lbs and therefore increase the truck's gas mileage.

-THE ROOT CAUSE OF WELD PROBLEMS IS ALWAYS FROM SOMEONE IN THE FRONT OFFICE, AND THATS WHY I CONTINUE TO TALK ABOUT THE FORD EXECUTIVE MANAGEMENT DECISIONS THAT WILL LIKEY INCREASE THE MANUFACTURING - PRODUCT LIABILITY RISKS WITH ONE OF THE WORLD'S BEST SELLING VEHICALS.
+THE ROOT CAUSE OF MOST REPEATING WELD PROBLEMS IS TYPICALLY FROM SOMEONE IN THE FRONT OFFICE, AND THATS WHY I CONTINUE TO TALK ABOUT THE FORD EXECUTIVE MANAGEMENT DECISIONS THAT WILL LIKEY DRAMATICALLY INCREASE THEIR MANUFACTURING - PRODUCT BUILD COSTS AND LIABILITY RISKS WITH THE THE WORLD'S BEST SELLING VEHICAL.
+THE FORD L-150.

 I would guess that the senior managers and engineers at Ford that made the decisions to switch to alum, were likely individuals that were not aware about their companies never ending, daily weld issues and lack of controls with their robot, MIG and resistance, carbon steel welds

-Dec 2013: A HEADS UP FOR THE LEGAL SHARKS LOOKING FOR A PAY DAY.
-Bad Welds have always been something that most law companies would rather not get involved with, and yet thanks to the global lack of corporation - managemet weld quality ownership and accountability, the amount of bad welds produced daily from welds on ships, oil platforms, to the auto - truck industries, should have many legal sharks salivating.
+Thanks to the general, global lack of corporation - management weld quality ownership and accountability, the amount of bad welds produced daily from welds on ships, oil platforms, to the auto - truck industries, should have the legal sharks salivating.